This is a named option in the Business: Finance, Investment, and Banking MBA.

 Prior Coursework

-With program and department approval, up to 6 credits of graduate coursework completed two years prior to admission at an AACSB accredited institution, in which a grade of B or better was earned, may count toward the degree.
+With program and department approval, students may transfer up to 6 credits of graduate coursework completed two years prior to admission at an AACSB accredited institution, in which a grade of B or better was earned.

 Probation